Comparing SHOWA DENKO KK/ADR (SHWDY) & Its Rivals

-SHOWA DENKO KK/ADR (OTCMKTS: SHWDY) is one of 28 public companies in the “Chemicals & allied products” industry, but how does it compare to its competitors?
-We will compare SHOWA DENKO KK/ADR to similar companies based on the strength of its institutional ownership, earnings, dividends, risk, valuation, profitability and analyst recommendations.
+SHOWA DENKO KK/ADR (OTCMKTS: SHWDY) is one of 28 publicly-traded companies in the “Chemicals & allied products” industry, but how does it weigh in compared to its competitors?
+We will compare SHOWA DENKO KK/ADR to similar companies based on the strength of its profitability, dividends, risk, institutional ownership, earnings, valuation and analyst recommendations.

+SHOWA DENKO KK/ADR has a beta of 1.7, suggesting that its share price is 70% more volatile than the S&P 500.
+Comparatively, SHOWA DENKO KK/ADR’s competitors have a beta of 1.87, suggesting that their average share price is 87% more volatile than the S&P 500.

-72.3% of shares of all “Chemicals & allied products” companies are held by institutional investors.
-8.9% of shares of all “Chemicals & allied products” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+72.6% of shares of all “Chemicals & allied products” companies are owned by institutional investors.
+8.9% of shares of all “Chemicals & allied products” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

+SHOWA DENKO KK/ADR pays an annual dividend of $0.68 per share and has a dividend yield of 2.4%.
+SHOWA DENKO KK/ADR pays out 7.6% of its earnings in the form of a dividend.
+As a group, “Chemicals & allied products” companies pay a dividend yield of 1.9% and pay out 24.9% of their earnings in the form of a dividend.
+SHOWA DENKO KK/ADR is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

+This is a breakdown of current ratings and price targets for SHOWA DENKO KK/ADR and its competitors, as reported by MarketBeat.com.

 Valuation and Earnings